 When I found out what Skylight was doing, I recognized a lot of what I witnessed at 18F and more.
-The passion for the work is what drives me and that's what I see at Skylight.
-The desire to do more than fulfill a contract.
-And the desire to move the needle forward and deliver better work for the people who are really paying for it — the citizens.
-That's why I joined.
+The passion for the work is what drives me, and that’s what I see at Skylight — the desire to do more than fulfill a contract and to move the needle forward and deliver better work for the people who are really paying for it — the citizens.
+That’s why I joined.

 Chris Cairns: What have you worked on so far?